mastcu/SerialEM/ReadMe.txt

 NavHelper.cpp         Helper routines for the Navigator ParameterIO.cpp       Reads property file, reads and writes settings and
                          calibration files
+PiezoAndPPControl.cpp Module for communicating with JEOL piezos associated
+                         with phase plates
 PluginManager.cpp     Handles loading and calling of plugins ProcessImage.cpp      Mostly has functions in the Process menu, also has
                          code for getting image means and for correcting